robzor92/robzor92.github.io/docs/user_guides/common/iam_role/iam_role_chaining.md

   <figcaption>Role Chaining</figcaption>
 </figure>

+### Step 2: Assign default IAM roles to groups in you project

+Setting a default will allow you to call _assume\_role_ in code without specifying a role ARN.

+You can assign (if you are a Data owner in a project) a default role to a role in your project by clicking on the _default_ checkbox of a role mapping.
+You can set one default per project role.
+If a default is set for a project role (Data scientist or Data owner) and all members (ALL) the default set for the project role will take precedence over the default set for all members.

+## Code

-You can then use the [Hops python library](https://hops-py.logicalclocks.com/) and [Hops java/scala library](https://github.com/logicalclocks/hops-util) to assume the roles listed in your project’s settings page.
+You can then use the [Hops python library](https://hops-py.logicalclocks.com/) and [Hops java/scala library](https://github.com/logicalclocks/hops-util) to assume the roles listed in your _Project Settings_ ->
+_IAM Role Chaining_ page.

 When calling _assume\_role_ you can pass the role ARN string or use the get role method that takes the role id as an argument.
 If you assign a default role for your project you can call _assume\_role_ without arguments.

-You can assign (if you are a Data owner in that project) a default role to you project by clicking on the _default_ checkbox of the role you want to make default.
-You can set one default per project role.
-If a default is set for a project role (Data scientist or Data owner) and all members (ALL) the default set for the project role will take precedence over the default set for all members.

 ###### python
 ```python